dotkernel/dotkernel/docs/Tutorials/Creating-a-Contact-Us-Page/02-creating-the-contact-controller.md

 # Creating the contact controller

 We refer here to DotKernel controllers, which are middleware that can handle requests based on an action parameter.
 One method per action is used.
 Controllers help organize code by keeping related code together.
 We recommend you to check the documentation for [dot-controller](https://github.com/dotkernel/dot-controller)

 ### Create the controller file
 * create a new file in `/src/App/src/Controller` and call it `ContactController.php`.
 Make sure the namespace is `Frontend\App\Controller`.
-This is how the autoloading is configure in composer.json for this sub-module.
-A controller must extend `Dot\Controller\AbstractActionController` class.
+This is how the autoloading is configured in composer.json for this sub-module.
 * next, create an `indexAction` that will handle the `/contact` request and let's also make a thank you page, after the contact form is submitted.
 So, create a `thankYouAction` method also.
 This will handle requests to path `/contact/thank-you`.

+> Controllers must extend `Dot\Controller\AbstractActionController` class

 ```php
 declare(strict_types=1);